ConnorWiseman/pga/README.md

   console.log(results);
 });

-// A transaction with a Promise object. db.transact([
+// A transaction that returns a Promise object. db.transact([
   { text: 'SELECT COUNT(*) FROM test;' },
   { text: 'SELECT * FROM test WHERE id = $1::int;', values: [ 1 ] },